 3 ponds; residents can fish in the big pond by the clubhouse.

-Never congested, new, super-sized highways - All roads surrounding our community -- US1, Tryon Road, Cary Parkway and Piney Plains Road -- have been doubled in size and newly paved in the last two years, and now it's all competed.
-There is never any congestion, nor will there be in our lifetimes.
+Never congested, new, super-sized highways - All roads surrounding our community -- US1, Tryon Road, Cary Parkway and Piney Plains Road -- have been doubled in size and newly paved in the past few years.
+There is rearely any congestion.
 It's a beautiful thing, and it demonstrates local and state government commitment to the area.

 Beautiful parks adjacent to Wellington Park - The parks have beautiful jogging and walking trails.
-The Marla Dorrel park has the nicest attractions in the town; several new playgrounds, basketball courts, and a long paved pathway for walkers and joggers that actually has a direct connection to our main subdivision road.
-The new pedestrian bridge crossing US 1 is part of that pathway, which crosses over to the park on the other side of the highway.
+The Marla Dorrel park has the nicest attractions in the town; several new playgrounds, basketball courts, and the long paved Hinshaw greenway for walkers and joggers that actually has a direct connection to our main subdivision road.
+The new pedestrian bridge crossing US 1 is part of that greenway, which crosses over to the park on the other side of the highway.
 Hundreds of millions of dollars have been spent by governments in a small radius surrounding our neighborhood.
-We feel like it is all ours.

 Low homeowner dues - The HOA board has managed the annual budget very carefully and as a result the homeowner dues are the lowest that can be found - considering the tremendous property and services the owners receive for this modest sized neighborhood.
 This is a big advantage in Wellington Park.
 Services are scrutinized very closely, and every dollar spent is watched very carefully.